DeeMcCart/CI_PP3_RepairsTracker/README.md

 ### Fonts Chosen
-n/a as this is presented as a 'termina' style window and is therefore quite limited..... however using the 'colorama' python library gave the ability to apply some colours and properties (bold, blink, etc) to the text.
+n/a as this is presented as a 'terminal' style window and is therefore quite limited..... however using the 'colorama' python library gave the ability to apply some colours and properties (bold, blink, etc) to the text.

 ### Colour Scheme